Sipocot: Marcos presidency

 On April 11, 1984, Vice Mayor Rosita Villafuerte was assassinated at a United Nationalist Democratic Organization (UNIDO) campaign rally in Barangay Manlubang.
 Five gunmen had reportedly shot Villafuerte in the back of her head after she gave a speech campaigning for her brother-in-law Luis Villafuerte, an independent candidate for reelection in the Batasang Pambansa election; a barangay captain and an audience member in the rally also died from the assailants' gunfire.
 Prior to the incident, she was reported to have been able to convince 43 of Sipocot's 46 barangay captains to switch from the Marcos administration's party Kilusang Bagong Lipunan to UNIDO, with her family receiving death threats during the campaign.
 Although the military placed the blame on communist rebels from the New People's Army for Villafuerte's assassination, residents of Manlubang disagreed with the analysis.

-Today, from its humble beginning as a visita or barrio of Lupi during the Spanish regime, Sipocot has become a first class municipality with the total population of 68,169, as per 2020 census, meaning it is the 8th largest in 35 towns, inhabiting its 24,129 hectares territorial domain.
+Today, from its beginnings as a visita or barrio of Lupi during the Spanish regime, Sipocot has become a municipality with the total population of 68,169, as per 2020 census, meaning it is the 8th largest in 35 towns, inhabiting its 24,129 hectares territorial domain.
 Moreover, Sipocot is now the most populous and progressive municipality in the 1st District of Camarines Sur.